 Facebook has quite the reputation of a dwindling organic reach unless you spend lots of time in Facebook groups.
 Facebook is big on promoting you to spend money on ads.
 And whilst this works from my experience when done right.
 As a new blogger you might not have the budget to put into ads.

 I know I struggled with this terribly.
-I knew I could get results easily from Facebook but I just couldn’t sustain the cost.
-Which wasn’t much to be honest, but with zero income.
+I knew I could get results easily from Facebook but I just couldn’t sustain the cost when I first started blogging.
+It’s not a lot to run ads, but with zero income.
 It looks like a mountain!

-Because of this, I recommend starting with Pinterest and Carly Campbell’s Pinteresting Strategies for a set amount of $47.
+Because of this, I recommend starting with Pinterest and Carly Campbell’s Pinteresting Strategies for a set amount of $57.
+(If your audience is on Pinterest.)
 And try it out for a few months to see if you can leverage the free traffic from there.

-If not, or you want to try Facebook sooner for results.
+If not, or you want to try Facebook for faster results.
 Then consider implementing a solid Facebook strategy.

 The Best Tools For Bloggers To Find Hashtags

 Hashtags often go hand-in-hand with social media.
 These days even Pinterest uses hashtags.
-Some of these best tools for bloggers and resources will help you find valuable hashtags to use in your social media posts:
+So here are some of these best tools for bloggers and resources.
+That will help you find valuable hashtags to use in your social media posts: